By Tom Eckett

 The ongoing threat of a trade conflict between the US and China has the potential to significantly impact the upswing in global growth, according to the International Monetary Fund.

 In its latest World Economic Outlook, the IMF warned US President Donald Trump’s trade tariffs and Chinese retaliation could damage global activity and sentiment.

 After months of warnings of a potential trade war, the President finally took action on 3 April 2018, placing 25% tariffs on roughly 1,300 Chinese goods, which will target about $50bn of 2018 imports.

 China’s response followed less than 24 hours later, which was to target up to $50bn on 106 US products annually.
 President Trump subsequently threatened to place an additional $100bn of tariffs on Chinese goods.

-Maurice Obstfeld, economic counsellor at the IMF, said: “The first shots in a potential trade war have now been fired.
+Maurice Obstfeld, the economic counsellor at the IMF, said: “The first shots in a potential trade war have now been fired.

-“The multilateral rules-based trade system that evolved after World War II, and that nurtured unprecedented growth in the world, economy needs strengthening.
+“The multilateral rules-based trade system that evolved after World War II, and that nurtured unprecedented growth in the world, the economy needs strengthening.
 Instead, it is in danger of being torn apart.”

 Furthermore, the impending trade war has dramatically increased the likelihood of a recession in Germany, according to the German Institute for Macroeconomics and Economic Research (IMK).